TJLTM/MakeItRain/README.md

 Hardware
 1. ESP32 - https://www.amazon.com/gp/product/B07QCP2451/ref=ppx_yo_dt_b_search_asin_title?ie=UTF8&psc=1
 2. Valves - https://www.amazon.com/gp/product/B004RUH7A0/ref=ppx_yo_dt_b_search_asin_title?ie=UTF8&psc=1
 3. Battery - any 12Vdc with >=7.5 Ah will work for a few months or depending on how often you water may be less.
+CUrrently testing with a 12v 9Ah battery and months may be extremely optimistic. without a solar charger of some time it will be about a month at most for that battery with 4 zones.
+I'm going to look into what can be optimized power wise.

 Documentation will be coming once i fix a few more issues.